jeanblehmann/harary-protocol/README.md

 ### 1. Linear Scalability via Sparse Graphs

-We utilize Harary graph constructions (based on the Erdős-Gallai theorem) to build the sparsest possible intra-pod topology that guarantees $k$-connectivity.
-This reduces communication complexity from Quadratic $O(N^2)$ to Linear $O(N)$, enabling Pods to scale to 1,000+ users.
+We utilize Harary graph constructions (based on the Erdős-Gallai theorem) to build the sparsest possible intra-pod topology that guarantees $c+1$-connectivity.
+This approach mathematically ensures resilience against $c$ colluding nodes while minimizing communication complexity and overhead from Quadratic $O(N^2)$ to Linear $O(N)$, enabling intra-Pod communication to scale to 1,000+ users.

 ### 2. Sybil Resistance via Economic Stake

 To prevent "cheap" identities from flooding the network, we integrate a Crypto-Economic Admission Layer.
 Users must prove ownership of funds or stake using Ring Signatures (similar to Monero) to join a Pod.
-This makes Sybil attacks economically prohibitive without compromising user anonymity.
+This integration makes Sybil attacks economically prohibitive without compromising user anonymity.

 ### 3. Blind Aggregation over Finite Fields

 We employ a relay-based architecture where a server aggregates user inputs over a Finite Field ($\mathbb{F}_p$).
-This allows for high-throughput slot reservation and collision detection in $O(1)$ time, without the relay ever learning individual messages.
+This architecture allows for high-throughput slot reservation and collision detection in $O(1)$ time, without the relay ever learning individual messages.

 ## III - Architecture